-Whilst stamping has traditionally been the go-to technology for lead frames – a thin metal frame to which semiconductors are attached during the package assembly process – its high set-up costs, long lead times and lack of flexibility mean it is often uneconomical for scalable volume or micro precision.
+Whilst stamping has traditionally been the go-to technology for lead frames its high set-up costs, long lead times and lack of flexibility means it is often uneconomical for scalable volume or micro precision.

 Our market-leading lead frame chemical etching service has the flexibility to meet the fast-paced nature of the electronics industry, and the precision required to produce ultra-fine pitch, high pin count lead frames more cost-effectively than conventional stamping technology.

 Low set-up costs

 Prototype to volume – fast

 Stamping requires substantial investment in mould fabrication which can take from six to ten months to complete.
 Lead times using photo-etch tooling is around 90% less than stamped lead frames.

 Precision features and accuracy

 We can produce lead frames with features as small as 0.025mm, and with accuracy to ±0.025mm – ideal for high lead/pin count, ultra-fine pitch lead frames.

 As photo etching produces component features simultaneously, complex, high-density lead frame designs cost no more to produce than simple ones.

 Materials and finishing

 Lead frames are typically photo etched in copper or iron-nickel alloys, such as alloy 42, which demonstrate very low thermal expansion.

 We also offer tin, silver and gold plating to improve wire bond attachment to the semiconductor die.